frej/fast-export/README.md

 within the branch will get flattened into merge commits.
 Chris J Billington's [hg-export-tool] can help you to handle branches with duplicate heads.
+Alternatively, you can use the [head2branch plugin](./plugins/head2branch) to create a new named branch from an unnamed head.

 hg-fast-export will ignore any files or directories tracked by mercurial called `.git`, and will print a warning if it encounters one.
 Git cannot